Best-by-feb132024/Camilla-FE-embed/README.md

 * contained camilla's face, purple hair, and breasts
 * file names had basic tags incase the google collab can understand those.

 This was trained with the google collab for textual inversion and **not** the webui version.
 This means there's a chance it didn't take any tag inputs from file names.
-If you'd like to retrain the model with appropriate tags on the inputs I can share the original training images (but please share the final result).
+If you'd like to retrain the model with appropriate tags on the inputs I can share the original training images that have tags in their file names (but please share the final result).
 Thankfully it does produce noticable changes in outputs, with outputs having Camilla's signature long purple hair and big-huge breasts.

 ## Comparissons